codefellows-seattle-javascript-401d19/31-34-budget-tracker/LAB-32.md

   App
     BrowserRouter
       Route / Dashboard
-        CategoryForm -- for creating categorys
+        CategoryForm -- for creating categories
-        [Category Item] -- list of Category items CategoryForm  -- for updating categorys
+        [CategoryItem] -- list of Category items
+           CategoryForm  -- for updating categories
            ExpenseForm -- for creating expenses
            [ExpenseItem]  -- list of expense items
               ExpenseForm -- for updating an expense